seanchas116/windmix/README.md

 code .
 ```

-Then press F5 to run the extension in a new VS Code instance.
+Then press <kbd>F5</kbd> to run the extension in a new VS Code window.